 Boseman’s wife, Ledward Boseman, has yet to publicly comment on the NFT image of her late husband.

-This story has been updated.
+A tweet has been removed from this story to protect the privacy of its writer.
 Refinery29 has also reached out to the team behind the Oscars swag bag for comment.